 - 1. Establish a framework under which SNMPs may be established by interested agencies and stakeholders, - 2.
-Assess the Region's aquifers and identify aquifers that are suitable for the development of SNMPs and prioritize the Region's groundwater basins for the development of SNMPs, - 3.
-Present "tiered" work scopes for developing SNMPs within the Region in which the level of required assessment is based on the size of the basin, the level of basin complexity, and the potential for conflicts between recycled water use and groundwater quality protection, - 4.
+Assess the Region's aquifers and identify aquifers that are suitable for the development of SNMPs and prioritize the Region's groundwater basins for the development of SNMPs, - Present "tiered" work scopes for developing SNMPs within the Region in which the level of required assessment is based on the size of the basin, the level of basin complexity, and the potential for conflicts between recycled water use and groundwater quality protection, - 4.
 Identify roles of agencies and identify categories of potential stakeholders, - 5.
-Identify suggested approaches and the expected level of effort for completing the required SNMP tasks for each of the required SNMP phases, including: - Step 1: conducting an initial basin characterization. - Characterization.
-Step 2: identifying and quantifying salinity/nutrient sources, - <section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header><text><text><text><text><text>
+Identify suggested approaches and the expected level of effort for completing the required SNMP tasks for each of the required SNMP phases, including: - Step 1: conducting an initial basin characterization. - Step 2: identifying and quantifying salinity/nutrient sources, - Step 3: identifying supplemental monitoring needs and collecting required data,